 - Communication and Complex Conditions in Exercise Physiology Practice

-- Member, American Psychological Association (APA)
+- Member, Australian Psychological Society (APS)

 - Editorial Board, Journal of Human Psychology

 - Editorial Board, Case Studies in Sport and Exercise Psychology

 - Editorial Board, Journal of Sport Psychology in Action

 - Editorial Board, International Journal of Sport and Exercise Psychology

 Christopher has presented numerous national and international papers focusing on stress and anxiety in sport performance and has successfully developed theory-matched interventions to improve performance for highly anxious and “choking-susceptible” athletes.
 He is currently conducting research to further conceptualise and expand a self-presentation model of choking under pressure.
 Christopher is also interested in how physical activity can play a part in stress resilience and investigates how cognitive appraisal helps improve health and well-being through better health related decision-making.
 With his expertise in anxiety, coping, attention, and improving concentration skills, he has worked with numerous athletes within a range of team and individual sports to enhance performance.